André Courrèges: 1967-71

-giving them a slightly frilly appearance that still managed to look geometric.He favored flower motifs in 1967-68, somewhat similar to Mary Quant's trademark use of daisies and paralleling the emphasis on flowers in the era's youth culture.
+giving them a slightly frilly appearance that still managed to look geometric.
+He favored flower motifs in 1967-68, somewhat similar to Mary Quant's trademark use of daisies and paralleling the emphasis on flowers in the era's youth culture.

-Courrèges was one of a group of designers (Rudi Gernreich, Paco Rabanne, Emanuel Ungaro, etc) in the late sixties who rejected moves toward ethnic, hippie, and revival styles, which they referred to as nostalgic,and continued to show futuristic designs in almost exclusively mini and micromini lengths.
-Courrèges's expressions of this tendency included continued use of stark white; circular and curvilinear geometry;lots of zippers, tabs,and snaps;and prominent use of plasticand vinyl,though traditional fabrics of more substantial body like wools and cottons still made up the bulk of his textiles.
+Courrèges was one of a group of designers (Rudi Gernreich, Paco Rabanne, Emanuel Ungaro, etc) in the late sixties who rejected moves toward ethnic, hippie, and revival styles, which they referred to as nostalgic, and continued to show futuristic designs in almost exclusively mini and micromini lengths.
+Courrèges's expressions of this tendency included continued use of stark white; circular and curvilinear geometry; lots of zippers, tabs, and snaps; and prominent use of plastic and vinyl, though traditional fabrics of more substantial body like wools and cottons still made up the bulk of his textiles.
 In addition to vinyl, he used leather, especially for coats, some of which were wet-look shiny.
 1970 saw Courrèges using leather and patent leather accents in the form of piping and banding, including on his knit bodystockings/catsuits and on his knee socks.
 That year, it was unclear to fashion-watchers whether the mini-favoring modernists would prevail or the midi-pushing nostalgics, and Courrèges, Gernreich, et al were briefly focused on as potential leaders again, as they had been in the mid-sixties.

-Courrèges added a few longer skirt lengths beginning in 1969, when he showed some calf-length evening dresses that were just extended versions of his shorter dress shapes.His spring 1969 collection also featured solid metal microminis with matching metal breastbands that were as futuristic as but very different than the well known 1966-67 Paco Rabanne trapeze minidresses that had consisted of separate small plates of metal.In 1970, the year the fashion world tried to impose calf-length hemlines on everyone, Courrèges included knee lengths, calf lengths, and ankle lengths in both his daywear and eveningwear,though minis and microminis still dominated his offerings.
+Courrèges added a few longer skirt lengths beginning in 1969, when he showed some calf-length evening dresses that were just extended versions of his shorter dress shapes.
+His spring 1969 collection also featured solid metal microminis with matching metal breastbands that were as futuristic as but very different than the well known 1966-67 Paco Rabanne trapeze minidresses that had consisted of separate small plates of metal.
+In 1970, the year the fashion world tried to impose calf-length hemlines on everyone, Courrèges included knee lengths, calf lengths, and ankle lengths in both his daywear and eveningwear, though minis and microminis still dominated his offerings.

-Courrèges's main pant styles of this period also followed the trends of the time, starting off with his signature long, sleek trousersbut expanding into flaredand even hiphugger bellbottom styles by the end of the period, particularly in 1968-70.He also showed lower-thigh-length shorts styles.He reflected the era's ethnic trends somewhat when in 1967 he included a jumpsuit with harem legsand when in 1969 he showed a few pairs of full, knee-length pants that he called knickers, a trouser trend of the time, but his were full enough to look like bloomers, zouaves, or cossack pants.He showed short shorts under maxicoats and maxidresses when the hot pants trend peaked in 1971.
+Courrèges's main pant styles of this period also followed the trends of the time, starting off with his signature long, sleek trousers but expanding into flared and even hiphugger bellbottom styles by the end of the period, particularly in 1968-70.
+He also showed lower-thigh-length shorts styles.
+He reflected the era's ethnic trends somewhat when in 1967 he included a jumpsuit with harem legs and when in 1969 he showed a few pairs of full, knee-length pants that he called knickers, a trouser trend of the time, but his were full enough to look like bloomers, zouaves, or cossack pants.
+He showed short shorts under maxicoats and maxidresses when the hot pants trend peaked in 1971.